We are committed to;

 Hello, I’m Madeleine.
 I’m really excited to be part of the Jigsaw II project, mostly because I love talking to people and hearing their opinions, but also because I think peer support holds such innate value.
 I think it is so important to quantify and understand just how much peer support uplifts and empowers people.
 I think this is especially the case now, in the context of ongoing cuts to so many non-crisis services, which undervalue and sideline the expertise and support that those with lived experience can provide each other.
 I am really interested in how privilege and experiences of mental health intersect, and in how to create spaces in which people feel safe and heard, something that is often realized through peer support.
 I have a background in support work in a range of settings, working with sexual and domestic abuse survivors, street homeless people, and asylum seekers and refugees.

 Hi, I’m Sonia.
 I’m a member of the Survivor Researcher Network and have been engaged in social research for over twenty years with a focus on marginalised communities.
 I have also been active in the community and voluntary sector for over twenty five years.
 I am currently running an online peer support programme for women in response to the disproportionate impact CoVid is having on the African-Caribbean and Asian communities in Leicester.
 I was also a researcher on the first Jigsaw report on peer support.

-More information will be posted about how to get involved throughout the project.
 If you would like to know more, please get in touch - [email protected]